Backpropagation from scratch in Julia (part I)

 # 0.458145

-Finally, let's directly write what is the final resursive approximate formula for our neural network function:
+Finally, let’s directly write what is the final recursive approximate formula for our neural network function:

 Conclusions/What next?

-Obviously what we have computed now does not make much sense yet.
-Our neural network can only produce some random output for now, but please be aware right now there probably exists one specific parametrization that - given a dataset - could produce "correct" labelling.
-This "one" parametrization is something we are after.
-Looking for such a "best" parametrization is called "training".
-In the next post we will focus on one specific (and the most popular in case of NN) training technique called backpropagation - backpropagation will turn out to be certain realization of gradient descent optimization.
-Before we introduce backpropagation though we will explain what such a "best parametrization" means.
-We will use our training dataset and propose a error function that we will try to minimize to achieve the best parametrization.
+Obviously, what we have computed now does not make much sense yet.
+Our neural network can only produce some random output for now, but please be aware right now there probably exists one specific parametrization that—given a dataset—could produce “correct” labeling.
+This “one” parametrization is something we are after.
+Looking for such a “best” parametrization is called “training”.
+In the next post, we will focus on one specific (and the most popular in case of NN) training technique called backpropagation—backpropagation will turn out to be a certain realization of gradient descent optimization.
+Before we introduce backpropagation though, we will explain what such a “best parametrization” means.
+We will use our training dataset and propose an error function that we will try to minimize to achieve the best parametrization.